 If the crankshaft bearings are still attached to the crankshaft when dismantling, pull them off using the 531 00 48-67 pulling device.
 See figure 73.
 Also inspect the bearing grip in the crankcase half.
+Cleaning and inspection

 If the bearings are fitted to the crankcase, take care to prevent any dirt and foreign particles from entering.